CEI-lab/ece3400-2018/docs/schedule.md

 Week 12:
 * *Work on milestone 3*
-* Nov 5th, Mon: Evaluating IPS (Probability)
+* Nov 5th, Mon: Evaluating IPS
-* Nov 7th, Wed: Localization
+* Nov 7th, Wed: Probability and Localization
 * Nov 9th, Fri: Team meetings. **Deadline @midnight**: The websites will be graded for contents on milestone 3.

 Week 13: